CA couple accused in gruesome murder of Vietnam War vet

 Police revealed new details about the case Monday, including the relationship between the victim and suspects.

-They said 70-year-old Kenneth Coyle met Stacie Mendoza at a Hanford restaurant, where she was a waitress.
+They said 68-year-old Kenneth Coyle met Stacie Mendoza at a Hanford restaurant, where she was a waitress.

 They became friends, but in recent weeks, Mendoza began to gain access to his personal financial information.